 The advantages of cooking with gas

-Electricity may have made our lives easier in many ways but gas remains the most efficient and responsive way to cook on the stove.
-Whether boiling or steaming, sautéing, griddling or stir-frying, there are a huge number of advantages of cooking with gas.
+Electricity makes our lives easier in many ways, but gas can be the most efficient and responsive way to cook.
+Whether boiling or steaming, sautéing, grilling or stir-frying, there’s many advantages to cooking with gas.

 Even heat distribution